-The authors of the Gastroenterology paper, as well as the SRTR, modelled the impact of MELD 3.0 on waitlist outcomes using the LSAM.
+The authors of the Gastroenterology paper, as well as the SRTR, modelled the impact of MELD 3.0 on waitlist outcomes using the LSAM.71

-The authors of the Gastroenterology paper conducted ten simulations on the impact of MELD 3.0 (with and without albumin) and MELD Na on liver allocation using a cohort from July 1, 2013 to June 30, 2016.
-Results for the number of waitlist deaths from each of the ten simulations were averaged and compared to MELD Na.
-The results of this analysis are presented in Table 1 below.
-Only MELD 3.0 with albumin produced a significant decrease in the predicted number of waitlist deaths when compared to MELD Na.
-Each of the compared to MELD Na.
-The results of this analysis are presented in Table 1 below.
+The authors of the Gastroenterology paper conducted ten simulations on the impact of MELD 3.0 (with and without albumin) and MELD Na on liver allocation using a cohort from July 1, 2013 to June 30, 2016.72 Results for the number of waitlist deaths from each of the ten simulations were averaged and compared to MELD Na.73 The results of this analysis are presented in Table 1 below.
+Only MELD 3.0 with albumin produced a significant decrease in the predicted number of waitlist deaths when compared to MELD Na.74

+Table 1.
+Gustroenterology LSAM Modeling Results

-MELD Model Waitlist Deaths Change in Waitlist Deaths P-value
+MELD Model Waitlist Deaths Change in Waitlist P-value

+Deaths

 MELD Na 7,850 Not applicable Not applicable

 MELD 3.0 with albumin 7,788 -62 .02

 MELD 3.0 without albumin 7,814 -36 .12

-Table 1: Gastroenterology LSAM Modeling Results73
+Table 1: Gastroenterology LSAM Modeling Results75

 As part of the Committee's deliberations, the SRTR separately modeled the impact of MELD 3.0 using the LSAM.
-This analysis used the same cohort and timeframe as the Gastroenterology article.74 The SRTR
+This analysis used a cohort from July 1, 2015 to June 30, 2016.76 The SRTR LSAM analysis provided results by sex, an important factor considering the inclusion of a sex-based variable in the appeared in the December 2021 edition of Gastroenterology.

-69 See the OPTN Liver and Intestinal Organ Transplantation Committee meeting summary, October 20, 2021.
+70 See the OPTN Liver and Intestinal Organ Transplantation Committee meeting summary, October 20, 2021.
 Available at https://optn.transplant.hrsa.gov/